How to Record Prepaid Expenses in QuickBooks

 By categorizing it correctly, you ensure that these expenses are recorded as assets on your balance sheet until they are utilized.

-Step 2: Enter the Payment for the Prepaid Expense
+Step 2: Record Your Prepaid Expense Payment

 Once you've created the account, you'll need to record any payments made towards prepaid expenses: